-Mr. Virginkar returned to the firm in 2017 after more than six years as a federal prosecutor.
-Mr. Virginkar most recently served as a trial attorney at the U.S. Department of Justice’s Criminal Division, Fraud Section, where he was part of the FCPA Unit, a small group of prosecutors responsible for global enforcement of the FCPA.
+Rohan returned to the firm in 2017 after more than six years as a federal prosecutor.
+He most recently served as a trial attorney at the U.S. Department of Justice’s (DOJ) Criminal Division, Fraud Section, where he was part of the Foreign Corrupt Practices Act (FCPA) Unit, a small group of prosecutors responsible for global enforcement of the FCPA.
 In that role, his responsibilities included grand jury investigations, negotiation of resolutions, and the selection, appointment and oversight of independent monitors.
-Mr. Virginkar worked extensively with domestic and international law enforcement as well as civil regulatory authorities, including the United States Securities and Exchange Commission.
-Mr. Virginkar led numerous investigations into alleged violations of the FCPA by major corporations and individuals across multiple industries and spanning six continents.
+Rohan worked extensively with domestic and international law enforcement as well as civil regulatory authorities, including the U.S. Securities and Exchange Commission.
+He led numerous investigations into alleged violations of the FCPA by major corporations and individuals across multiple industries and spanning six continents.
 He led the Justice Department’s prosecution of a major global pharmaceutical company, which resulted in more than $280 million in criminal penalties and fines — part of a nearly $520 million global resolution — the largest ever against a healthcare company for violations of the FCPA.

-In 2016, Mr. Virginkar also served as counsel to the Assistant Attorney General, advising Criminal Division leadership on issues including white collar criminal law enforcement policy and strategies.
+In 2016, he also served as counsel to the Assistant Attorney General, advising Criminal Division leadership on issues including white-collar criminal law enforcement policy and strategies.

-Mr. Virginkar has led numerous sophisticated white collar criminal investigations and prosecutions, including involving violations of securities fraud, money laundering, healthcare fraud, and other federal criminal laws.
-In the courtroom, Mr. Virginkar has tried multiple cases to verdict, including a multi-week, multi-million dollar health care fraud trial.
+Rohan has led numerous sophisticated white-collar criminal investigations and prosecutions, including involving violations of securities fraud, money laundering, healthcare fraud, and other federal criminal laws.
+In the courtroom, he has tried multiple cases to verdict, including a multi-week, multi-million dollar health care fraud trial.

-Before entering public service, Mr. Virginkar previously practiced at Foley from 2004 until 2011, where he represented clients in white collar defense and government enforcement matters, focusing on anti-corruption compliance and the FCPA.
+Before entering public service, Rohan previously practiced at Foley from 2004 until 2011, where he represented clients in white collar defense and government enforcement matters, focusing on anti-corruption compliance and the FCPA.